Energy-Pathways-Group/GLOceanKit/docs/classes/wavevortextransform/index.md

     + [`makeHermitian`](/classes/wavevortextransform/makehermitian.html) Forces a 3D matrix to be Hermitian
     + [`nyquistWavenumbers`](/classes/wavevortextransform/nyquistwavenumbers.html) Returns a matrix with 1s at the Nyquist frequencies.
     + [`redundantHermitianCoefficients`](/classes/wavevortextransform/redundanthermitiancoefficients.html) Returns a matrix with 1s at the 'redundant' hermiation indices.
++ Internal
+  + Other
+    + [`defaultTransformDimensions`](/classes/wavevortextransform/defaulttransformdimensions.html) return array of TransformDimensions initialized by default
+    + [`defaultTransformOperations`](/classes/wavevortextransform/defaulttransformoperations.html) return array of TransformOperation instances initialized by default
+    + [`defaultTransformProperties`](/classes/wavevortextransform/defaulttransformproperties.html) return array of TransformProperty initialized by default
++ Operations
+  + differentiation
+    + [`diffX`](/classes/wavevortextransform/diffx.html) differentiate a spatial variable in the x-direction
+    + [`diffY`](/classes/wavevortextransform/diffy.html) differentiate a spatial variable in the y-direction
 + Masks
   + Other
     + [`maskForAliasedModes`](/classes/wavevortextransform/maskforaliasedmodes.html) returns a mask with locations of modes that will alias with a quadratic multiplication.